Approximate Inverse Reinforcement Learning from Vision-based Imitation Learning: CONCLUSION

-Our idea of extracting middle layers of CNNs and using them as a costmap generator can be used to boost the training procedure of end-to-end controllers; if we use a known costmap to train an end-to-end controller, using moment matching like in \cite{Babes2011IRL, Kuderer2015ICRA}, we can train a deep CNN controller with two loss functions, one to fit a costmap in the middle layer and the other with the final action at the output.
-In this way, the end-to-end model will simultaneously learn the costmap internally and the optimal policy explicitly and become more robust under new or different environments.

-Similar to the max speed problem in \cref{subsubsec:maxspeed}, our proposed method has a problem being too myopic.
-It works well in navigation along with a model predictive controller, but the MPC only solves an optimization problem with a local costmap.
-To solve this problem, we can incorporate a recurrent framework so that we can predict further into the future and find a better global solution.

-The problem of driving too close to the road boundaries or obstacles can be solved by introducing a risk-sensitive \ac{AIRL} with a blur filter introduced in \cref{subsec:AIRL}, but we can also solve the problem by converting our binary costmap to have smooth gradient information like in \cite{drews2019visual}.
-This will help MPPI or any gradient-based optimal controller to find a better solution which drives the vehicle to stay in the middle of the road (the lowest cost area).

-\section{Conclusion}
+\section{CONCLUSION}

-We introduced an \acl{AIRL} framework using deep Convolutional Neural Networks.
-Transferring middle layers of an \ac{IL}-trained network as a cost function holds the promises to automate the feature extraction and cost function design for other vision-based tasks.
-The proposed method allows to avoid manually designing a cost map that is generally required in supervised learning.
-Our approach outperforms other state-of-the-art vision and deep-learning-based controllers in generalizing to new environments.
+We introduced an \acl{AIRL} framework using deep \acp{CNN}.
+By utilizing the powerful feature extracting nature of CNNs, our method automates the generalizable cost function learning through Imitation Learning by linking the extracted features to the cost function used in optimal control.
+Transferring pixel heatmaps of middle layers in a IL-trained network as a cost function holds the promises to automate the feature extraction and cost function design for other vision-based tasks as well.
+Beyond autonomous driving, any vision-based MDP problems, e.g. drones, legged robots, and manipulators with various tasks, are possible applications of the proposed approach.